 Townsend is a very small city located in the state of Montana.
 With a population of 1,959 people and two constituent neighborhoods, Townsend is the 40th largest community in Montana.

-Townsend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Townsend isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Townsend are a mix of both white- and blue-collar jobs.
 Overall, Townsend is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Townsend who work in office and administrative support (16.80%), food service (8.86%), and personal care services (6.21%).
+There are especially a lot of people living in Townsend who work in office and administrative support (15.67%), sales jobs (10.37%), and food service (7.66%).

 Also of interest is that Townsend has more people living here who work in computers and math than 95% of the places in the US.

 As is often the case in a small city, Townsend doesn't have a public transportation system that people use for their commute.